 During the day, enjoy game drives to the furthest reaches of the park.
 In the evenings, sip a drink on your porch and relax as the animals slowly grow accustomed to you.
 You might see zebra and Thomson’s gazelle grazing or wildebeest ambling through the grass.

-You can also enjoy a Bush Rover experience in the Selous Game Reserve.
+You can also enjoy a Bush Rover experience in the Nyerere National Park.

-Snorkel and dive off Lady Elliott Island, Australia
+Snorkel and dive off Lady Elliot Island, Australia

 So small that you can walk across it in just 15 minutes, Lady Elliot Island enjoys an outsized reputation as (arguably) the best snorkeling and diving spot on the Great Barrier Reef.
 This tiny speck of a cay is surrounded by a remarkable abundance of coral gardens and marine life.
 Just walk from your room into the water to snorkel or dive amid shimmering shoals of small fish, shelves of bright coral and even lazy loggerhead and green turtles paddling through the shallow waters.